nswood/ECON_QAE/README.md

 # ECON_QAE
 Weight training of the autoencoder in QKeras using a conditional autoencoder architecture for the future implementation of the HGCAL.
+A conditional autoencoder is an optimal architecture for this limited-sized model for several reasons.

+It is widely known that the normalization of data is extremely beneficial to the training of models.
+However, normalization here disregards the underlying physics and throws away key information for future physical analysis.
+We can solve this problem through normalization of the data, to allow for optimal training, while conditioning on the sum of the input during decoding, thus preserving key physical information.

+Additionally, we have seen a strong eta dependence on readout characteristics.
+This stems from three different thicknesses for the silicon wafers which detect particles that are ordered based on eta.
+We can resolve this problem as well through conditioning on the known eta value of the silicon wafer during decoding.
+Thus we can effectively build the system geometry into our model.

 ## Encoder Architecture